-Based upon the number of shares outstanding at June 30, 2004 after giving effect to our proposed repurchase, simultaneous with this offering, of shares of our common stock from Anthony E. Bakker, an aggregate of approximately 32,815,597 shares of our common stock will be eligible to be sold pursuant to Rule 144, subject to the volume restrictions described above, beginning 90 days after the date of this prospectus.
+Based upon the number of shares outstanding at June 30, 2004, an aggregate of approximately 33,095,275 shares of our common stock will be eligible to be sold pursuant to Rule 144, subject to the volume restrictions described above, beginning 90 days after the date of this prospectus.
 However, all of such shares are subject to the lock-up agreements described above and will only become eligible for sale 180 days after the date of this prospectus.